 It’s that time of year again!

-As a residential college, Lafayette will close only under the most adverse weather conditions.
-Severe weather, however, could require the delay of the start of the workday or the early release of staff members.
+Because Lafayette is a residential college, the College will close only under the most adverse weather conditions.
+Severe weather, however, could require the delay or shortening of administrative office hours on campus.

-When regularly scheduled work hours are reduced because of emergency conditions, employees allowed to arrive late or leave early will be paid for their normal workday.
+When regularly scheduled work hours are reduced because of emergency conditions, employees who are allowed to arrive late or leave early will be paid for their normal workday and should work remotely, if possible.

-The nature of some responsibilities may require certain support staff members to be at their workplace to perform essential tasks during emergency conditions.
-This can be important work subject to a deadline, circumstances where a department or office workload is such that a supervisor cannot release certain staff members or a necessary service that must be sustained.
+The nature of some particular responsibilities may require certain support staff members to be at their workplace to perform essential tasks despite the existence of emergency conditions.
+Some examples of essential tasks include important work subject to a deadline, circumstances where a department or office workload is such that a supervisor cannot release certain staff members, or where a necessary service must be sustained.

-The nature of some Facilities Operations and Public Safety positions may require employees to be at their workplace to perform necessary tasks during emergency conditions.
-These are considered “essential” employees.
+The nature of some Facilities Operations and Public Safety positions may require employees in these roles to be at their workplace to perform some necessary tasks despite the existence of emergency conditions.
+These employees are considered “essential” employees.
 Some examples of services that cannot be curtailed are security protection, snow removal, and steam generation.
-If there is any question about your specific responsibility, your supervisor will clarify it.
+If there is any question about your specific responsibility, your supervisor will provide clarification.

-In the event of anticipated inclement weather that might necessitate closing the College or a delayed opening, essential employees may not request a waiver of the usual five-day advance notice of their intentions to use vacation time.
+In the event of anticipated inclement weather that might necessitate closing the College, or delayed opening, essential employees may not request a waiver of the usual five-day advance notice of their intentions to use vacation time, unless vacation has been pre-arranged and approved.

-The basic pay of employees who perform essential tasks incorporates consideration of the need for their services during emergencies.
-Thus, no Facilities Operations or Public Safety employees who perform tasks designated as essential will receive extra pay or time off for work performed during normal work hours when an emergency has been declared.
+The basic pay of employees who perform essential tasks incorporates considerations of the need for their services during emergencies.
+Thus, no Facilities Operations or Public Safety employees, who perform tasks designated as essential, will receive extra pay or time off for work performed during normal work hours when an emergency has been declared for others.
 However, any hours worked in excess of normal hours will, of course, be paid under the usual overtime rules.

-Announcements of closing or delayed opening times can found on the WFMZ website or on WFMZ 69 News (Channel 69).
-Delay and closing information will appear along a continuous crawl at the bottom of the screen under “School Closings”.
-You also can call Human Resources at 610-330-5060.
+Announcements of any delayed opening time or office closure can be obtained on the College’s website, at http://www.wfmz.com/weather/stormcenter/, or by tuning to WFMZ 69 News (Channel 69).
+Delay and closing information will appear along a continuous crawl at the bottom of the screen, under “School Closings”.
+You may sign up to receive text alerts from WFMZ by completing their online form and checking “Lafayette College” in the School Notices & Closings section.
+If you prefer to hear a recorded announcement, you may call the Office of Human Resources at 610-330-5060.

 Employees must inform their supervisor when they will be late or unable to report for work.
-Office and library staff and technical and service staff employees prevented from reporting to work may charge the absence against accumulated banked time when appropriate or have their pay reduced accordingly.
+Office and Library Staff and Technical and Service Staff employees who are prevented from reporting to work may charge the absence against accumulated banked time when appropriate, or have their pay reduced accordingly.

-If adverse weather conditions develop and create an emergency during the workday, notification of early release will be emailed by Human Resources.
-Office and department heads and supervisors should not release their staff from work for winter weather conditions without authorization from Human Resources.
+If an emergency develops during the workday which creates adverse weather conditions, notification of an early release will be given to all offices and departments by the Office of Human Resources or the Division of Communications.
+Office and Department Heads and Supervisors should not release their staff from work for winter weather conditions without authorization.

-Employees not required by their supervisors to perform essential services who voluntarily stay beyond the early release time will not receive extra compensation or additional time off.
+Employees not required by their supervisors to perform essential services who voluntarily stay beyond the early release time will not be able to receive extra compensation or additional compensatory time off.

-If you have any questions, call Human Resources at extension 5060.
+If you have any questions, please contact Human Resources with any questions at email@example.com.